PrefectHQ/prefect/docs/tutorials/advanced-mapping.md

 ::: tip Our Goal
 Inspired by the revival of the TV show "The X-Files" along with recent advances in Natural Language Processing, we seek to scrape transcripts of every X-Files episode from the internet and save them to a database so that we can create a chatbot based on the character of Dana Scully (actually creating the chatbot is left as an exercise to the reader).

+All code examples are intended to be executable on your local machine within an interactive Python or IPython session.
 :::

 ## Outline